 This time around, packing up for the road was a breeze.
 When we left Constantia in the morning of February 14th, the brave Landcruiser, which we affectionately call Mogashagasha (spelling unsure – it’s Selina’s Sesotho nickname for the car and means “She who goes over everything”), looked the same as it had the year before.
 Full, heavy, eager.

 The N1 bypasses the Little Karoo to the north and desolation soon settles in; the road stretches far, far ahead as kilometers tick and diesel burns.
 We stopped for lunch in the very picturesque hamlet of Matjiesfontein, had a sandwich and a beer and pushed on.
-Around four o’clock, 7 hours after leaving Cape Town, we were at our turn-off to the park located just before the town of Beaufort West.
-We passed a gate manned by an exceptionally jovial ranger and drove some 7 or 8 km to the reception area.
+Around four o’clock, seven hours after leaving Cape Town, we were at our turn-off to the park located just before the town of Beaufort West.
+We passed a gate manned by an exceptionally jovial ranger and drove some seven or eight kilometers to the reception area.
 It had been an easy day.
 Trouble could now begin.

 We registered and headed down to the campsite, an unfenced loop hidden into thick vegetation.
 Huge tortoises were roaming freely within the area.
 We thought that was really cute and half-seriously agreed we’d have to watch out for them, especially after noticing a medium-size specimen with a seriously damaged shell.
 Arriving late, we didn’t have much of a choice of sites and stopped at one that seemed to yield minimal shade and power to plug our fridge in.
 The power outlet, however, turned out to be for caravans only and we decided to move.
 Marie got into the Landcruiser after looking under the Toyota for tortoises, and started forward.